Pete Hegseth trains with the Marines and delivers a message that contrasts with the Cuban military leadership

 The United States Secretary of Defense, Pete Hegseth, kicked off this Friday with a video of a morning physical training session alongside soldiers and marines.

-He posted a video on his official account on X where he referred to the troops as “the true backbone of America”.
+He posted a video on his official account on X where he described the troops as “the true backbone of America”.
 He addressed the soldiers with a motivational speech: “It is an honor to be here.
 This is the best view, I am convinced, looking at all of you.”

 "They could be doing many other things, but they choose to serve.
-They choose to serve this great country in uniform, in dangerous areas, on behalf of the American people," stated the secretary before the assembled troops.
+They choose to serve this great country in uniform, in areas of danger, in the name of the American people," the Secretary stated before the assembled troops.

-The Secretary of War has drawn all eyes in Singapore during an intense training day with soldiers assigned to the USS Boxer, according to El Mundo.
+The Secretary of Defense has garnered all the attention in Singapore during an intense training day with soldiers stationed on the USS Boxer, as reported by El Mundo.

 The strategic training of the U.S. Army.